jonnyzar/OSCP_CheatSheets/README.md

 # How-To

-1. Read the cheat sheets to understand the problem and find a solution
+1. Read the cheat sheets to understand the problem and find a solution: https://github.com/jonnyzar/OSCP_Tools/tree/main/Cheat_Sheets
-2. Refer to tools to aid in solving
+2. Use tools
 3. Contribute to this repository if you have a better tool

 # Warning